Charlie Parra del Riego: Solo career

-In the year 2010 Charlie started his solo career uploading a first series of videos in his YouTube channel, including a heavy metal version of Peru's National Anthem, the first version of this song in heavy metal style.
+In 2010, Parra started his solo career uploading a first series of videos in his YouTube channel, including a heavy metal version of Peru's National Anthem, the first version of this song in heavy metal style.
 This version was covered in TV, radio and local newspapers.

-In January 2011 he released his first solo album "Procrastinación/Procrastination", together with another series of YouTube videos that led his channel to one of the most viewed of the year.
+In January 2011, he released his first solo album, Procrastinación/Procrastination, together with another series of YouTube videos that led his channel to one of the most viewed of the year.
 His singles "Speed F*cks" and "Punk vs Metal" have been covered by several guitar players around the world.

-In 2011, Charlie wrote music for the UK commentator TotalBiscuit, Call of Duty figure Sandy Ravage and Swiss game commentator Diablox9.
+In 2011, Parra wrote music for the UK commentator TotalBiscuit, Call of Duty figure Sandy Ravage and Swiss game commentator Diablox9.

-After the breakup of Difonía, Charlie continued on with Oliver and Jeremy Castillo and performed some shows playing tracks from the album "Procrastination / Procrastination".
+After the breakup of Difonía, Parra continued on with Oliver and Jeremy Castillo and performed some shows playing tracks from the album "Procrastination / Procrastination".

-Charlie has continued his solo career even after joining Kobra and the Lotus.
+Parra has continued his solo career even after joining Kobra and the Lotus.
 His latest album is a collaboration with Oliver and Jeremy Castillo and is called "Organic I".
-It was released on November 17, 2013.
+It was released on 17 November 2013.

-In January 2014, Charlie traveled to France to record guitars for French project "The Lost Rockers".
+In January 2014, Parra traveled to France to record guitars for French project "The Lost Rockers".

-In 2015, Charlie became the first South American artist to have a signature guitar by Kramer Guitars USA and the Gibson corporation, leading this to a NAMM performance on January.
+In 2015, Parra became the first South American artist to have a signature guitar by Kramer Guitars USA and the Gibson corporation, leading this to a NAMM performance on January.
 Back in Lima, his band featuring the Castillo brothers supported Slash during his South American leg of the tour and this performance became the live Blu-ray Charlie en el Parque 2015.
-Charlie performed as a solo artist in the Hellfire Tavern, at Hellfest 2015 in Nantes, France.
+Parra performed as a solo artist in the Hellfire Tavern, at Hellfest 2015 in Nantes, France.

-In February 2016, Charlie performed with the Bicentenario Symphonic Orchestra at Gran Teatro Nacional.
+In February 2016, Parra performed with the Bicentenario Symphonic Orchestra at Gran Teatro Nacional.
 It was a sold-out concert.
-Charlie also toured in Germany and Mexico to perform as a solo artist in World of Warcraft expansions release parties and at the Overwatch release.
+Parra also toured in Germany and Mexico to perform as a solo artist in World of Warcraft expansions release parties and at the Overwatch release.
 He also worked on the music for a Duke Nukem release trailer.